-Several kinds of Gaussian quantum correlation measures have been proposed for bipartite continuous-variable systems.
-Giorda, Paris \cite{Giorda} and Adesso, Datta \cite{Adesso} independently gave the definition of Gaussian QD $D$ for Gaussian states.
-G. Adesso, D. Girolami in \cite{Adesso-Girolami} proposed the concept of Gaussian geometric discord $D_G$.
-It was shown that, for a Gaussian state $\rho_{AB}$, $D(\rho_{AB})=0$ ($D_G(\rho_{AB})=0$) if and only if $\rho_{AB}$ is a product state.
-After then, many efforts have been made to find simpler methods to quantify this correlation.
-The measurement-induced disturbance of Gaussian states was studied in \cite{Mista} and the MIN $Q,Q_{\mathcal P}$ for Gaussian states was discussed in \cite{Ma}.
-Gaussian discriminating strength based on the minimum or maximum change induced on the state by a local action, in the form of a local Gaussian unitary operation were studied in \cite{Farace, Rigovacca, WHQ}.
-Based Gaussian unitary operation and fidelity, several kinds of Gaussian response of discord ($\mathcal{G}D_{R}^{x}$, $N_F$, $N_{\mathcal F}$) were proposed and discussed in \cite{Roga-Illuminati, Liu2, Liu}.
-For other related results, see \cite{MHQ, Fu, Datta, Gharibian} and the references therein.
-All quantifications mentioned above describe the same Gaussian quantum correlation as that described by GQD.
-However, no one of them is easily accessible.
-Only the values at some $(1+1)$-mode Gaussian states or some special Gaussian states can be calculated.
-The may reason is that these correlation measures involve some measurements on a subsystem and some optimization process, which made them difficult to be evaluated.
-Also note that, these correlation measures are not symmetric with respect to the subsystems and difficult to be extended to multipartite systems.
-So it makes sense and is important to find ways of quantifying the quantum correlation that are easily accessible and easily extended to multipartite systems.
+Several GQCMs have been proposed for bipartite CV systems.
+Giorda, Paris \cite{Giorda} and Adesso, Datta \cite{Adesso} independently gave the definition of Gaussian quantum discord $D$ for Gaussian states.
+Adesso and Girolami in \cite{Adesso-Girolami} proposed the concept of Gaussian geometric discord $D_G$.
+It was shown that, for a Gaussian state $\rho_{AB}$, $D(\rho_{AB})=0$ ($D_G(\rho_{AB})=0$) if and only if $\rho_{AB}$ is a product state; that is, $\rho_{AB}$ has no quantum correlation if and only if it is a product state.
+After then, remarkable efforts have been made to find simpler ways to quantify this Gaussian correlation.
+For instance, MID of Gaussian states was proposed \cite{Mista} and MINs $Q,Q_{\mathcal P}$ for Gaussian states was studied \cite{Ma}.
+Gaussian discriminating strength based on the minimum or maximum change induced on the state by a locally Gaussian unitary operation were investigated in \cite{Farace, Rigovacca, WHQ}.
+Based on Gaussian unitary operation and the fidelity, several kinds of Gaussian response of discord (for example, $\mathcal{G}D_{R}^{x}$, $N_F$, $N_{\mathcal F}$) were proposed and discussed in \cite{Roga-Illuminati, Liu}.
+For other related results, see \cite{MHQ, Fu, Datta, Gharibian,LHAW} and the references therein.
+All quantifications mentioned above describe the same GQC as that described by Gaussian quantum discord.

-\if false Based on fidelity, in \cite{Liu2}, the authors introduced a quantum correlation $N_F$ for Gaussian system.
-The quantum non-locality $N_{\mathcal F}$ for Gaussian systems is discussed in \cite{Liu}.